LPTK/Boilerless/README.md

 }
 ```

-**Note:** Macro annotations are not _officially_ supported in Scala, and their syntax highlighting will be broken in most IDE's.
+**Note:** Macro annotations are not _officially_ supported in Scala.
+Syntax highlighting may be broken in some IDE's.
-However, Boilerless offers [alternatives](#ide-integration-and-def-macro-implementation) to circumvent these problems.
+However, Boilerless offers [alternatives](#ide-integration-and-file-generation-approach) to circumvent these problems.